vinicius-acruz/clima_app/README.md

 # Clima App

 The Clima App is a real-time weather forecasting application developed using Flutter.
-It utilizes the openweather API to fetch current weather data, offering features like location-based weather, city search and detailed weather forecasts, including temperature, humidity, wind speed, and more. his app combines a sleek design with functionality, making it easy to get accurate weather updates.
+It utilizes the openweather API to fetch current weather data, offering features like location-based weather, city search and detailed weather forecasts, including temperature, humidity, wind speed, and more.
+This app combines a sleek design with functionality, making it easy to get accurate weather updates.

 ## Table of Contents